 Flu Shot Clinics

-Flu shot clinics are offered at the dates below in the South Gym of the HLC building (BLDG 25).
+Flu shot clinics are offered at the dates and locations below.
 No appointment needed.
 Bring your insurance card (if you have one) and a photo ID.

 Get your flu shot before the flu gets you

 The influenza vaccine, or flu shot, is offered annually to provide immunity to seasonal influenza viruses.
 The vaccine is usually offered from late August thru the end of March, when the flu virus is most active and commonly spread.
 It is never too early or too late in the season to consider getting your flu shot.

 Flu shots are labeled as inactivated, meaning that the virus in the vaccine is no longer alive.
 When administered into the body, they trigger an immune response which causes your immune system to develop antibodies to the virus.
 Should you be exposed to the influenza virus at a later time, these antibodies will protect you.
 You may not get sick at all or you may develop a much milder illness than someone who was not vaccinated.
 It takes about two weeks for your body to fully develop these antibodies.

 It is important to know that you cannot get sick from an inactivated virus.
 You may have had friends tell you that they got the flu right after getting their vaccine and they try to discourage you from getting your flu shot.
 More than likely, they had already been exposed to the flu virus and the timing was purely coincidental.

 Flu shots are usually administered through a needle into the arm.
 If you have a fear of needles, there is currently a way to administer your flu shot with a much tinier needle that hurts less; however, not all medical offices have these available.
 A nasal mist is also available, but this contains a live flu virus which some people don’t prefer (nasal mist is not available at Campus Health Services).